faradayio/sniff/README.markdown

 Summarizations are defined using a DSL provided by the [summary_judgement](http://github.com/rossmeissl/summary_judgement) library.

 ## Collaboration cycle
 Brighter Planet vigorously encourages collaborative improvement of its emitter libraries.
+Collaboration requires a (free) GitHub account.

 ### You
-1. Fork the emitter repository from GitHub.
+1. Fork the emitter repository on GitHub.
 1. Write a test proving the existing implementation's inadequacy.
 Ensure that the test fails.
 Commit the test.
 1. Improve the code until your new test passes and commit your changes.
 1. Push your changes to your GitHub fork.